TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/Debug.rst

  - :Property:    inline
    :Datatype:    Boolean
    :Description: The debug output usually appears at the top of the page output.
 By setting this property, the output
-                 will appear at the point where the f:debug view helper is inserted in the code.
+                 will appear at the point where the f:debug ViewHelper is inserted in the code.
    :Standard:    FALSE
    :Mandatory:   No